Meghasaibhavya/cybersecurity-basics-lab/README.md

 This repository contains beginner-level practice on basic networking concepts using tools like Nmap and Wireshark.
 It also includes introductory phishing analysis.

 I documented my learning and hands-on practice while studying cybersecurity and preparing for internships.
-Kali Linux was used for Nmap and Wireshark
+Kali Linux was used for Nmap and Wireshark.

 ## Topics Covered
 - Network scanning and mapping using Nmap